ralloMatt/CMPSCI_4280_P3/README.md

 # CMPSCI_4280_P3
-Reading and writing to a file using stacks.
+Reading and writing to a file using trees.